 4.2 The Attorney-General is the principal legal adviser (the “senior law officer”) to the government.
 The Attorney-General is a Minister and almost always a member of Cabinet.
 In Cabinet and Cabinet committee meetings, the Attorney-General gives legal advice and encourages ministerial colleagues to seek appropriate legal advice in the course of government decision-making.
 The Attorney-General should be consulted on policy papers that raise significant legal issues.

-Role of Attorney-General
+Role of the Attorney-General

 4.3 The Attorney-General has particular responsibility for maintaining the rule of law.
 The Attorney-General has a responsibility to notify Cabinet of any proposals or government actions that do not comply with existing law and to propose action to remedy such matters.
 The New Zealand Bill of Rights Act 1990 requires the Attorney-General to report to Parliament if a bill appears to be inconsistent with this Act.